Deano10134/ServianTechChallenge-DB/README.md

 # Health Checks

-To verfy that the applications works once it would be deployed it would be tested that the application is accessable.
+To verify that the applications works once it would be deployed it would be tested that the application is accessable.